kuzzleio/documentation-old/src/sdk-reference/security/has-credentials.md

 // $result is a boolean
 ```

-Checks if a user has credentials associated with the provided strategy.
+Checks if a user has credentials for the provided strategy.

 ---